physta/beautiful-jekyll/input_file.md

 An INPUT file is used by KCM.py to define specific parameters as temperatures or boundary effects.

-The INPUT file also allows to specifiy the outputs you want to obtain from the calculations, as cumulative thermal conductivity or the thermal conductivity tensor.
+The INPUT file also allows to specify the outputs you want to obtain from the calculations, as cumulative thermal conductivity or the thermal conductivity tensor.

-A default ouput file (Kkcm_size_mesh.dat) of thermal conductivity and NL-parameters as function of temperature is provided.
+A default output file (Kkcm_size_mesh.dat) of thermal conductivity and NL-parameters as function of temperature is provided.
 This file can be used as input for finite elements simulations removing the caption line (see [FINITE ELEMENTS](https://physta.github.io/finite_elements/)).

 An example INPUT file is download together with KCM.py in order to easier the definition of parameters.
 Use it as reference.